 History Of The Cravat Or Necktie As You May Know It

-You might be thinking the necktie is purely a fashion accessory which doesn’t hold major importance in the world, but stop right there!
-The necktie is more than a decorative piece of fabric.
+You might be thinking the necktie is purely a fashion accessory that doesn’t hold major importance in the world….but stop right there, the necktie is more than a decorative piece of fabric.
 It actually holds quite a bit of history in Croatian culture.

-Like most things in life, there are a few variations on the actual story, but all of them link back to Croatian mercenaries.
+There are a few variations on the actual story, like most things in life, but all of them link back to Croatian mercenaries.
 Cravats were a part of the uniforms of Croatian soldiers.
 During the 17th century Prussian Wars, soldiers tied them into their collars to keep them closed.
 This original necktie was adopted and adapted into modern culture, becoming the fashion accessory it is today.